 Chaitra: Mid March-Mid April

-Why Nepali people celebrate Nepali New Year?
+Why do people celebrate this?

 How to Celebrate Nepali New Year 2079?

-Nepali New Year Celebration in Kathmandu 2079
+Celebration in Kathmandu

-The hectic and frenetic lanes of Kathmandu Valley paint a picture of Nepalese new year revelry in a wide assortment.
-The jaunty lounges and bars in Nepal deliver a tremendous new year celebration eve for partygoers.
+The hectic and frenetic lanes of Kathmandu Valley surely paint a picture of Nepalese new year revelry in a wide assortment.
+The jaunty lounges and bars in Nepal deliver a tremendous new year’s celebration eve for partygoers.
 Nagarkot, a neighbouring hill, provides the greatest Kathmandu hiking as well as an incredible nightlife experience in Nepal.

 To pay homage to the god on Nepali New Year 2079, the location of Kathmandu World Heritage Sites, Pashupatinath Temple, Swayambhunath Temple, Boudhanath Stupa and Durbar Squares also favours well.